 In October 2018, Anna attended the 13th International Glass Symposium in Nový Bor, Czech Republic.
 She then stayed in the Czech Republic, enrolled in Vyšší Odborná Škola Sklářská a Střední Škola, Nový Bor, also known as the Glass School in Nový Bor for 1 month.
 It is a high school that offered “higher school”, a level above high school but lower than college.
 She also attended 3 glass workshops organized by Kolektiv Ateliers: Tiffany Stained Glass by Pavel Jablonský, Sandblasting by Daniela Divišová, and Glass Painting by Olinka Stankova.

 In March 2019, Anna returned to the Czech Republic and continued studying in the Glass School in Nový Bor for 3 months focusing on coldworking, specifically cold cutting.
 During this time she was also able to acquire coldworking glass machines for her to bring back to the Philippines.

 In the summer of 2019, Anna went to Pilchuck Glass School during Session 2 and took glassblowing and engraving with Sarah Gilbert and Jaroslav Šára.
 Every year, she tries to go abroad to learn new things about glass and experiment with it as much as she can when it is accessible.
-Anna is now starting her own coldworking studio back in Manila, Philippines which is currently under construction.
-Due to the coronavirus pandemic, construction has unfortunately stalled but she hopes to be able to make more works once her studio is up and running.
+Anna has now started her own coldworking studio in Manila, Philippines which finished in June of 2022.
+She has started to make some glass works and sculptures.